from the February 2008 issue

 Translated from Spanish by Samantha Schnee

 Samantha Schnee’s translation of Carmen Boullosa's Texas: The Great Theft (Deep Vellum, 2014) was longlisted for the International Dublin Literary Award, shortlisted for the PEN America Translation Prize, and won the Typographical Era Translation Award.
-She won the 2015 Gulf Coast Prize in Translation for her excerpt of Carmen Boullosa’s The Conspiracy of the Romantics, which will be published by Deep Vellum in 2017.
-She is the founding editor of Words Without Borders and a trustee of English PEN, where she chairs the Writers in Translation Committee.
+She won the 2015 Gulf Coast Prize in Translation for her excerpt of Carmen Boullosa’s The Conspiracy of the Romantics, and her translation of Boullosa’s latest novel, The Book of Anna, will be published by Coffee House Press in 2019.
+She is the founding editor of Words Without Borders and currently serves as secretary of the American Literary Translators Association.
+She also chairs the PEN America’s Heim Translation Grants jury and is a trustee of English PEN.